dylanjones92/MOT-history-fetcher/README.md

 # MOT-history-fetcher
 A webapp allowing users to request MOT history information for a given registration number via the https://beta.check-mot.service.gov.uk/ api

+## Requirements

+This is a NET 7 application and requires the NET 7 SDK in order to build and run.

 ## Setup Instructions

 1. **Clone the Repository**